jobayer977/javascript-interview-questions/README.md

 delete person.name;
 // Uncaught TypeError: Cannot delete property 'name
 ```

-# 13 Class

- ## 13.1 How can we define a private method in the javascript class?
+132. ### How can we define a private method in the javascript class?

 We can use the following syntax: #methodName to define a private method. it will be private to the class and can be accessed only from the class itself and not from outside the class.

 ```javascript